 This EIS is programmatic in nature, which means that it provides a framework for taking a range of actions, but that actions relating to new non-federal oil and gas development would require more site-specific analyses before they could be permitted.
 In implementing these proposed regulatory revisions on specific Refuge System lands and waters, additional analyses and environmental compliance, including consultation and an opportunity for public comments, would be completed under a separate NEPA and decision-making process.

 Written comments and information can be submitted by one of the following methods:

 Since this is a formal rulemaking process with subsequent National Environmental Policy Act support, the Service anticipates this effort will take at least three years to complete.

 The proposed rule and draft EIS will publish in the Federal Register on December 11, 2015.
 Comments must be received within 60 days, on or before February 9, 2016.
 The Service will post all comments on http://www.regulations.gov.
 This generally means the agency will post any personal information provided through the process.
 The Service is not able to accept email or faxes.

-The Service expects to finalize the regulations in spring 2016.
+The Service expects to finalize the regulations in summer 2016.